Morris, Connecticut: Education

 Rising enrollments created a need for more classroom space in the late 1940s.
 One option was to create a new, larger, secondary school by consolidating again, this time with one or more neighboring towns.
 After considering the idea's educational and financial advantages, the town united with Warren and Goshen in 1953 to form Regional School District 6.
 Atypically, the new Wamogo High School was sited in none of the participating communities, but in centrally located Litchfield.
 Each town retained its own elementary school.

 In the following years, and especially as enrollments began to tail off in the 1970s, there was periodic talk of yet more consolidation, this time with Litchfield.
 Outreach led nowhere on at least two occasions.
 By the 2000s, however, some grades at the elementary school had a single class and fewer than ten pupils.
-Meanwhile, Wamogo held roughly 520 students in grades 7–12, including a number from other districts in its award-winning grade 9–12 agri-science program.
+Meanwhile, Wamogo held roughly 520 students in grades 7–12, including a number from other districts in its award-winning high school agri-science program.
 Litchfield's grades 7–12 had approximately 530 students, a total of about 70 per grade.
 As a result, consolidation was again a topic of conversation.

-In June, 2022, after nearly 70 years of episodic discussion and two years of study, voters in each town approved a plan to come together in a new regional District 20.
-The decision will create a new, merged, high school on the Wamogo campus and a new middle school at the former Litchfield High School.
-Each town will retain its local elementary school.
+In June 2022, after nearly 70 years of episodic discussion and two years of study, voters in each town approved a plan to come together in a new regional District 20.
+The decision created a new, merged high school on the Wamogo campus, and a new middle school at the former Litchfield High School.
+Each town retains its local elementary school.

-Following the creation of a new 12-person board of education and two years of planning, the merged secondary schools will open in fall, 2024.
+Following the creation of a new 12-person board of education and two years of planning, the merged secondary schools opened in the fall of 2024.

 Among the reasons for the positive vote were the possibility of offering more courses and a wider array of athletic and other co-curricular opportunities, as well as projected financial savings.
 Opponents expressed concern that larger Litchfield might override the interests of the smaller towns.